Ayaka-kamisato-0/Ayaka-kamisato-0.github.io/docs/index.md

 virtual rom

+assume that the storage space is consistent in computers

 #### memory protection

+information of different applications is assigned to different parts to prevent interferences

 ### IC

+from vaccum tubes to transistors

 #### PCB

 standardized,easy to produce in large scale,helping to connect different parts of computers

 #### production

+pure sillicon slices,covered by oxide and then covered by a kind of material that will resolve once exposed to light.

+steam penetration

 ### Command line interfaces
 easy to access computers that are faraway